formal-land/formal.land/docs/services/critical-embedded-software.md

 # Critical Embedded Software

-We produce **machine-checked proofs** for critical software components in embedded and systems codebases using the [Rocq](https://rocq-prover.org/) proof system and our own translation tooling.
+We produce **machine-checked proofs** for critical software components in embedded and systems codebases using [Rocq](https://rocq-prover.org/), [Lean](https://lean-lang.org/), and our own translation tooling.

 ## Sectors